melezhik/Sparrow6/documentation/taskchecks.md

 end:
 ```

-This example should be rewriten like that;
+This example should be rewritten like that;

 ```
 within: "this line"